-At St Nicholas Church of England Primary Academy, where pupils and staff come from all faiths and none, religious education (RE) is a highly valued academic subject that enables understanding of how religion and beliefs affect our lives.
-At the heart of RE in our church school, is the teaching of Christianity and pupils also learn about other faiths and world views.
+At St Nicholas Church of England Primary Academy, where pupils and staff come from all faiths and none, religious education (RE) is a highly valued academic subject that enables understanding of how religion, world views, culture and beliefs affect our lives.
+At the heart of RE in our church school, is the teaching of Christianity.
+Pupils also learn about other faiths and world views so that they have all of the necessary information to make informed decisions about their own thinking, beliefs and the way they live.

 Why do we teach this?
 Why do we teach it in the way we do?